Lunenburg, Nova Scotia: History

-The Mi'kmaq lived in a territory from the present site of Lunenburg to Mahone Bay.
-As many as 300 inhabited the site in the warm summer months.
-French colonists, who became known as Acadians, settled in the area around the 1620s.
+The Mi'kmaq have lived in a territory from the present site of Lunenburg to Mahone Bay.
+At one point, as many as 300 Mi'kmaq people inhabited the site in the warm summer months.
+Acadians settled in the area around the 1620s.
 The Acadians and Mi’kmaq co-existed peacefully and some intermarried, creating networks of trade and kinship.
 In 1688, 10 Acadians and 11 Mi’kmaq were resident with dwellings and a small area of cultivated land.
-By 1745 there were eight families.
+By 1745, there were eight families.

 When Edward Cornwallis, newly appointed Governor of Nova Scotia, visited in 1749, he reported several Mi’kmaq and Acadian families living together at Mirliguèche in comfortable houses and said they "appeared to be doing well."

 Britain and France carried their military conflicts in Europe in the 1700s to the New World.
 Under the 1713 Treaty of Utrecht, France ceded the part of Acadia today known as peninsular Nova Scotia to Britain.
 To guard against Mi'kmaq, Acadian and French colonial attacks, the British erected Fort George in 1749 at Citadel Hill Halifax and founded the town of Halifax.

 The British sought to settle the lands with loyal subjects, and recruited more than 1,400 Foreign Protestants, mostly artisans and farmers, from Europe in July 1753 to populate the site.
 The British had failed to provide promised land in Halifax to many of these settlers and they had become frustrated, causing problems for the British.
 The resettlement thus served the additional purpose of removing many of the Foreign Protestants from Halifax.
 Led by Charles Lawrence, the settlers were accompanied by about 160 soldiers.
 They assembled prefabricated blockhouses and constructed a palisade along the neck of land where the village was laid out.
 The settlers spent the summer building shelters for the winter and, not having been able to conduct any fishing or farming, had to be provisioned from Halifax.
 When the settlers became dissatisfied with the distribution of provisions and due to general distrust and frustration from mistreatment by the British, they rose in armed rebellion in The Lunenburg Rebellion and briefly declared a republic, only to be put down by troops led by Colonel Robert Monckton.
 Others defected to the Acadian side.
-In 1754 the town had a sawmill and a store.
+In 1754, the town had a sawmill and a store.